-• Cancellation of debt (COD) income IRC §108(i).
+- Cancellation of debt (COD) income IRC §108(i).
 Taxpayers with income that arose from cancellation of debt for the reacquisition of a debt instrument after December 31, 2008, and before January 1, 2011, for less than its adjusted issue price, were allowed to elect deferral of income recognition for federal purposes, but not for Oregon.
 The exclusion from federal income created an addition on the Oregon return.
-As this income is subsequently recognized on your federal return you may subtract for Oregon the amount that was previously included in Oregon income (ORS 317.301).

-- Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or §1033 exchange.
+As this income is subsequently recognized on your federal return you may subtract for Oregon the amount that was previously included in Oregon income (ORS 317.301). - Deferred gain recognized from out-of-state disposition of property acquired in an IRC §1031 or §1033 exchange.
 See ORS 317.327 regarding the computation of the subtraction if gain or loss is recognized for federal tax purposes but not taken into account in the computation of Oregon taxable income. - Depreciation differences.
 If your Oregon depreciation isn't the same as your federal depreciation, the difference is a required modification to your Oregon return (ORS 317.301).
 Use Schedule OR-DEPR to determine the Oregon modification. - Film production labor rebate.
 Subtract the amount received as a labor rebate and that was included in federal taxable income (ORS 317.394). - Gain or loss on the sale of depreciable property.
 The difference in gain or loss on the sale of business assets when your Oregon basis is greater than your federal basis (ORS 317.356). - Interest on obligations of the United States and its instrumentalities included in Form OR-20-S, line 1.
 This applies to income tax filers only.
-Reduce the subtraction by any expenses incurred to produce this interest income. - Listed foreign jurisdictions-previously included income.
-Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction and isn't otherwise required to be included in a consolidated federal return shall be included in Oregon income (ORS 317.716).
-If any portion of that income was previously included in Oregon taxable income, claim a separate subtraction for the portion of the income that was previously included.
-Don't combine previously included income with additions.
-See additions for more information.
-Note: Don't report losses from a foreign corporation in a listed jurisdiction as a subtraction.
-See additions for how to report a loss (ORS 317.716 and supporting administrative rules). - Losses from outside the United States.
-Subtract losses from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §§861 to 864 (ORS 317.625). - Manufactured dwelling park tenant payments made under ORS 90.505 to 90.840 to compensate a tenant for costs incurred due to the closure of the park may be subtracted (ORS 317.092). - Marijuana businesses expenses.
-ORS 317.763 allows Oregon taxpayers filing a corporate excise or income tax return to deduct business expenses otherwise barred by IRC §280E if the taxpayer is engaged in marijuana-related activities authorized by ORS 475B.010 to 475B.395. - Sale of manufactured dwelling park.
-The net gain attributable to the sale of a manufactured dwelling park to a tenant's association, facility purchase association, or tenant's association supported nonprofit organization is exempt from tax (Note following ORS 317.401).
+Reduce the subtraction by any expenses incurred to produce this interest income. - Losses from outside the United States.
+Subtract losses from sources outside the United States, as defined in IRC §862, not included in federal taxable income under IRC §861 to 864 (ORS 317.625). - Manufactured dwelling park tenant payments made under ORS 90.505 to 90.840 to compensate a tenant for costs incurred due to the closure of the park may be subtracted (ORS 317.092). - Marijuana businesses expenses.
+ORS 317.363 allows Oregon taxpayers filing a corporate excise or income tax return to deduct business expenses otherwise barred by IRC §280E if the taxpayer is engaged in marijuana-related activities authorized by ORS 475B.010 to 475B.395.

-• State of Oregon interest income included on line 1 (income filers only).
+- Sale of manufactured dwelling park.
+The net gain attributable to the sale of a manufactured dwelling park to a tenant's association, facility purchase association, or tenant's association supported nonprofit organization is exempt from tax (Note following ORS 317.401). - State of Oregon interest income included on line 1 (income filers only).
 Interest income from obligation of the state of Oregon isn't taxable if the obligation was issued after May 24, 1961.
 Reduce the subtraction by any expenses incurred to produce this interest income.